orra-dev/orra/README.md

 ### Available Now

+* Robust Compensation guardrails for revertible services and agents 🆕🎉
+* Prototype your multi-agent app in a single file then split and deploy as containers 🆕🎉
 * LLM-powered task decomposition and routing
 * In-memory execution tracking with exactly-once guarantees
 * Smart service health handling with execution pausing and heartbeat monitoring
 * Short-term retries with exponential backoff (up to 5 attempts)
-* Robust Compensation handling for revertible services and agents
 * Intuitive JavaScript and Python SDKs
 * CLI for Orra-powered projects management
 * Automatic parallel execution optimization
 * Built-in service discovery
-* Prototype your multi-agent app in a single file then split and deploy as containers

 ### Current Limitations

 1. **Storage**: All state is in-memory and will be lost on control plane restart
 2. **Deployment**: Single-instance only, designed for development and self-hosted deployments
-3. **Recovery**: Limited to individual service recovery
-4. **SDKs**: JavaScript and Python only

 ### Coming Soon

-* Persistent storage
+* Ahead of time execution plan domain grounding with pre-execution checks
+* Agent replay and multi-LLM consensus planning
 * Continuous adjustment of Agent workflows during runtime
 * Additional language SDKs - Ruby, DotNet and Go very soon!
-* Streaming for superfast task processing
-* Resource Reallocation based on performance and changing needs
-* Distributed deployment
   ... and many more planned

 ## Join Our Alpha Testing Community